 - With higher Max Batch Size values you may need to adjust JVM max heap size

 - With larger heaps, you might benefit from changing JVM garbage collector from the default of CMS to G1GC

 - Create a two pipeline approach to utilize the Whole File Transformer and load much larger files to S3, since RedShift supports the Parquet file format.
 This may be relevant if you want to use Parquet files outside of RedShift.

 If you are curious, we can cover these options in a later tutorial or contact our team to speak with an expert.

 This tutorial demonstrated how to synchronize a relational database to Amazon RedShift.
-The intention is to jumpstart your efforts using StreamSets Data Collector with Amazon RedShift.
-Contact us or a leave a comment below on any way we can help.
+The intention is to jumpstart your efforts using StreamSets Data Collector, a fast data ingestion engine, and Amazon RedShift.

-Also, stay tuned for the upcoming tutorial on CDC to RedShift.
+Also, checkout the new tutorial on CDC to RedShift.